-The Pedestrian Advisory Committee (PAC) is made up of community members and examines issues related to being a pedestrian in Boulder.
-The PAC will also help shape materials that will be presented to the Transportation Advisory Board (TAB) and City Council during the Pedestrian Plan update.
+The Pedestrian Advisory Committee (PAC) was made up of community members and examines issues related to being a pedestrian in Boulder.
+The PAC helped shape materials that will be presented to the Transportation Advisory Board (TAB) and City Council during the Pedestrian Plan update.

 Meeting dates and packets (each packet contains a summary of the previous meeting as an attachment):